nodejs/TSC/Moderation-Policy.md

 default options are 24-hour, 48-hour, and 7-day periods.

-An Indefinite Ban is set for an unspecified period of time and may only be lifted for an individual through a simple majority vote of the the Moderation Team.
+An Indefinite Ban is set for an unspecified period of time and may only be lifted for an individual through a simple majority vote of the Moderation Team.

 ## Privacy of the nodejs/moderation Repository